frc8840/8840-utils-docs/docs/source/example project.rst

          public static final double INTAKE_SPEED = -0.7;
      }

 It's a few random values, but generally accurate to what the robot had.
 Feel free to change these values to whatever you want.

-We'll start of by making a new package (folder) called "subsystems".
+Next we'll make a new package (folder) called "subsystems".
 In that folder, we'll make a new file called :code:`Roller.java`.

 Now, we'll move back to :code:`Roller.java`.
 We'll start off by making it a subsystem.